unvt/gdb2vt/README.md

 If you wants to add layer, you can do so by adding layername in the ogr2ogr parameters (layer name will be added after the name of the source gdb.).

 # Error
 I had some error in my PC.
+It was solved by increasing the processing memory.
 2-3: 6-14-24, 6-15-23, 6-15-24,
 4-5: 5-10-16, 5-11-16, 6-19-32, 6-19-33, 6-22-35, 6-22-36, 6-22-37, 6-23-35,
 6-7: 6-30-30,